 If we are to truly understand the impact that MOOCs can have on learning, and how to optimize education through MOOC and traditional classroom strategies, we will need to take a more scientific approach that involves comparing the effects of courses that differ along just one variable.
 In other words, if an American History teacher, who has always taught a course through in class lectures, designs a MOOC that includes online lectures, videos, historical interviews, and interactive discussions, then it is impossible to identify the specific cause for any change in student performance.
 If the MOOC strategy was more successful, it could have been a result of any one, or a combination, of the changes made to the original course.

-At our workshop this afternoon, Zhongzhou Chen described ways that we can more methodically determine the factors of MOOCs that can improve learning.
+At our workshop, Zhongzhou Chen described ways that we can more methodically determine the factors of MOOCs that can improve learning.
 In his session, titled “Researching for better online instructional methods using AB testing,” he described the A/B testing employed by his team at MIT..
 This technique allows for better experimental control over MOOC studies because “A” and “B” represent the only differences in courses.
 Thus, any differences in engagement or performance can be directly attributed to the modified factor.

 Chen explained a few of the A/B experiments they are currently running to determine the impact of interactivity on performance.
 For example, would students perform better in a physics course where they are provided with the value of variables to solve equations (“A”) or if they were provided instead with an interactive video that walks them through directly measuring these values themselves (“B”)?
 One could argue that the interactivity should provoke more participation.
 However, it could also be argued that the students will be less motivated if extra effort is required and should thus participate less.
 Large-scale studies into this issue of the influence of interactivity could help identify whether there’s any positive impact on student performance so that educators can determine if the cost of creating interactive videos is justified.